-We encourage you to contact IDX with any questions and to enroll in free IDX services by calling (833-791-1662 or by going to https://app.idx.us/account-creation/protect and using the Enrollment Code provided above.
-IDX is available Monday through Friday from 9 am - 9 pm Eastern Time.
-Please note the deadline to enroll is <= Enrollment.pdf Date>>.
+We encourage you to contact IDX with any questions and enroll in free IDX services by calling 1-833-806-0310 or going to https://app.idx.us/account-creation/protect and using the Enrollment Code provided above.
+IDX is available Monday through Friday 9 am - 9 pm Eastern Time.
+Please note the deadline to enroll is May 2, 2022.

-Again, at this time, there is no evidence that your information has been misused.
-However, we encourage you to take full advantage of this service offering.
 IDX representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.

-Enclosed hereto you will find additional information regarding the resources available to you, and the steps that you can take to further protect your personal information.
+Enclosed, you will find additional information regarding the resources available to you, and the steps you can take to further protect your personal information.

-For More Information:
+For More Information

 We recognize that you may have questions not addressed in this letter.
-If you have additional questions, please contact the JX Human Resources team at 262-513-6450.
+If you have additional questions, please call IDX services at 1-833-806-0310, Monday through Friday 9 am - 9 pm Eastern Time.

-JXE values the security of your personal data, and we apologize for any inconvenience that this incident has caused.
+Schwartz & Greenbaum values the security of your personal data, and we apologize for any inconvenience this incident has caused.